 Volunteer Workers take a break.
 L to R: Mario Escudero, Sheila Bjeletich (Project Manager), Bob Wright (Airfield Security Chief and Drone Operator), Bill Madden (Aerodrome Site Chairman), and FASF Photographer, Mike Florey.
 Photo by Ric Lambart.

 Photo of fully restored US Airmail Route CAA (now the FAA) Airway Marker and Power Shed at Grants-Milan Airport, NM.
-This familiar looking restoration was identified for us by Steve Owen, who was part of the restoration team that accomplished this task.
+This familiar looking restoration was identified for us by Steve Owen, long time FASF member, who was part of the restoration team that accomplished the task you see in the above photo.
 Milan is near Grants, NM and they are both West of Albuquerque, NM.
 The impressive restoration project was organized and completed by the CCHS (Cibola County Historical Society).
+Steve has given our own group a lot us useful advice.

 Full description of the typical Airmail Route Beacon and Airway Marker Arrow